 The first part of your residency process will almost always start in your home country.
 You have to secure a Mexican consulate appointment- where they will check to see if you qualify for residency in Mexico.
-The cost of this consular appointment is always $51 USD or the equivalent based on your home country’s currency.
-And it is non-refundable regardless of whether you are approved or not.
+The cost of this consular appointment is always $53 USD/ $74 CAD or the equivalent based on your home country’s currency.
+The consular fee is non-refundable regardless of whether you are approved or not.

 The second part of the process takes place in Mexico and is known as CANJE.